City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Introduction

 We further introduce \emph{Verbalization of Path (VoP)}, a mechanism designed to explicitly extract and leverage the latent world knowledge internalized by MLLMs.
 By prompting agents to verbalize navigation paths, as illustrated in Fig.~\ref{fig:mardarchod}, VoP substantially enhances the performance of MLLM-based agents on long-range navigation tasks.
 Since navigating unstructured environments is widely regarded as a fundamental hallmark of intelligence~\cite{mirowski2018cities_without_map}, our results highlight the effectiveness of VoP in bridging the gap between static reasoning capabilities and dynamic, real-world sequential decision-making.

-Our main contributions are 1) We introduce a new task and dataset designed to MLLMs on long-range sequential decision-making that requires leveraging their internal world knowledge.
-2) We propose a zero-shot framework \emph{Verbalization of Path (VoP)} to elicit and utilize the internal world knowledge of MLLMs for effective outdoor navigation.
+Our main contributions are 1) We introduce a new task and dataset designed to test MLLMs on long-range sequential decision-making that requires leveraging their internal world knowledge.
+2) We propose a zero-shot framework \emph{Verbalization of Path} to elicit and utilize the internal world knowledge of MLLMs for effective outdoor navigation.
 3) We show that MLLMs can successfully navigate complex urban environments such as New York City, indicating that these models possess extensive structured world knowledge capable of supporting real-world spatial reasoning.
-4) We demonstrate that structured reasoning techniques (such as CoT, reflection) effective in static reasoning contexts fail when MLLMs must coax and deploy their internal knowledge for dynamic, sequential decision-making.
+4) We demonstrate that state-of-the-art reasoning techniques (e.g., GEPA, reflection) that are effective for static reasoning fail in embodied setting.